 The Frontiers in Drug Development Seminars take place on day four of each course module.
 They are an integral and mandatory part of the course.
 Next to the course participants, ECPM alumni and other professionals, who are looking for continuing education in the field can participate in the seminars.

-For the evaluation of our teaching activities, we are using EvaSys, an evaluation software licensed and applied by the University of Basel.
-This software is approved and anonymization of the data is guaranteed.
+We use an evaluation software, which guarantees anonymization of the data.
 Student input is highly appreciated as this helps us deliver a high quality education and identify areas for improvement.